-- if you added back interest paid to an 80/20 company on Step 2, Line 8, you may subtract any interest received from that 80/20 company during this tax year, up to the amount of your addition for interest expense paid to that company.
-Also, if you added back intangible expenses from a transaction with an 80/20 company on Line 8, you may subtract any income you received during the tax year from similar transactions with the 80/20 company, up to the amount of your addition for intangible expense for that company.
-To compute the amount of this subtraction, complete Illinois Schedule 80/20. - if you are an 80/20 company, and you received interest or intangible income from someone who had to add back the interest and intangible expense on their Illinois Schedule 80/20, you may subtract your interest or intangible income from that company.
+- if you added back interest paid to an affiliated company on Step 2, Line 8, you may subtract any interest received from that affiliated company during this tax year, up to the amount of your addition for interest expense paid to that company.
+Also, if you added back intangible expenses from a transaction with an affiliated company on Line 8, you may subtract any income you received during the tax year from similar transactions with the affiliated company, up to the amount of your addition for intangible expense for that company.
+To compute the amount of this subtraction, complete Illinois Schedule 80/20. - if you are an affiliated company, and you received interest or intangible income from someone who had to add back the interest and intangible expense on their Illinois Schedule 80/20, you may subtract your interest or intangible income from that company.